John Goulter: Early life

 Goulter was born in Auckland in 1941.
 He received his education at a number of primary schools (Manurewa, Parnell, Panmure, and Tamaki) and at Penrose High School.
 He married Judith Lorraine Ruddell in 1963, and the couple had three children.
 His wife died in 1981, and in 1983 he married Bronwen Iva Shepherd.
 He later married Elaine (Karen) Goulter.

 Career

 Goulter's career spans almost 50 years, including 15 years as the inaugural chief executive and then managing director of Auckland International Airport Limited.
-He has chaired the New Zealand Lotteries Commission and United Carriers Group in Whangarei.
+He has chaired the New Zealand Lotteries Commission and United Carriers Group in Whangārei.
 He is currently chair of the NZ Business and Parliament Trust, Paraparaumu Airport, the Reserve Bank, and a director of TVNZ.

 Goulter started his management career in Taitokerau with Ceramco.

 Goulter contested the mayoralty in the Far North District in the 2010 local elections.
 He came a close second to Wayne Brown.